ese5160/a14g-final-submission-t24-team-that-cares/README.md

 ## 2. Project Summary

 ### Device Description
 The smart hat device aims to enhance the safety for people with disabilities especially those visually impaired.
-It utilizes ultrasonic distance sensors to help users detect and avoid obstacles in their environment, and an accelerometer to detect falls by analyzing movements in three dimensions.
+It utilizes ultrasonic distance sensors to help users detect and avoid adjacent pedestrians and obstacles, and an accelerometer to detect free-falls by analyzing acceleration and tile in three dimensions.

 The device utilizes the Internet to enhance safety features.
 When a fall is detected, it sends the relevant data to the cloud.
 This data can be used for real-time monitoring and prompt emergency responses.
 Additionally, the device automatically sends an emergency notification to pre-set contacts via email, ensuring that help can be quickly dispatched if the wearer is in distress.